Kanchenjunga Circuit Trek

 • During the journey, you are passing through the popular glacial lakes in this area.

-• Travel in the Kanchenjunga preservation range, abundant in flora and fauna.
+• Travel in the Kanchenjunga preservation range, which is abundant in flora and fauna.

 • The Kanchenjunga Conservation Area protects rare wildlife such as the snow leopard, red panda, and Himalayan black bear.